IN CONVERSATION WITH JONATHAN BENNETT

 pants RECLAIMED VINTAGE

-shoes FRESHIES
+shoes FRESHYS

 You’ve been recognized for your work in increasing LGBTQ storylines in film and television, receiving the Equality Visibility Award.
 What does this recognition mean to you, and how do you hope to continue advocating for greater LGBTQ representation in entertainment?